gabrieldeverdade/gabrieldeverdade/README.md

  <!-- Presentation -->
  #
-<p align="center">Estudante de Ciência da Computação na Faculdade PUC Minas em Belo Horizonte.
-Atualmente desenvolvendo projetos acadêmicos e pessoais.
-Estou constantemente atualizando meus conhecimentos e buscando novos problemas e desafios para solucionar.
+<p align="center">Student of Computer Science at PUC Minas University in Belo Horizonte.
+Currently developing academic and personal projects.
+I am constantly updating my knowledge and seeking new problems and challenges to solve.

 <!-- Dropdown -->